MRtrix3/mrtrix3/docs/reference/config_file_options.rst

      A boolean value specifying whether MRtrix applications should abort as soon as any (otherwise non-fatal) warning is issued.

+.. option:: FailOnWarn

+    *default: 0 (false)*

+     A boolean value specifying whether MRtrix applications should abort as soon as any (otherwise non-fatal) warning is issued.

 .. option:: FontSize

     *default: 10*

      The size (in points) of the font to be used in OpenGL viewports (mrview and shview).

+.. option:: HelpCommand

+    *default: less*

+     The command to use to display each command's help page (leave empty to send directly to the terminal).

 .. option:: HelpCommand